shba007/ui-react-podcast/README.md

+# UI React - Podcast
-This Project is made with React + Typescript and Tailwind CSS
+UI of a podcast website site in React + Typescript + Tailwind CSS